Martin Luther King, Jr. A Prayer For The Church, ca., 1956

 So, what is the significance and profundity of giving thanks for “the spiritual nature of man”?
 Why is it the “one thing needful” for the rest of the prayer?

-Dr. King’s faith in the redemptive power of Jesus is evidenced in a few strategically placed words in the relatively short A Prayer For the Church.
-He thanks God 1) “for the spiritual nature of man” which highlights the fact that he believes in the born-again transformation of those who follow Jesus; and 2) “for the Church founded on the Word” which challenges Christians to be more like Christ, based on the primacy and authority of Holy Scripture.
+Dr. King’s faith in the redemptive power of Jesus is evidenced in a couple of strategically placed words in the relatively short A Prayer For the Church.
+He thanks God 1) “for the spiritual nature of man” which highlights the fact that he believes in the born-again transformation of those who turn their lives over to Jesus; and 2) “for the Church founded on the Word” which challenges Christians to become more Christlike in that transformation, based on the primacy and authority of Holy Scripture.

-These two fundamental realities of the power of the Gospel make possible the unity of Christ’s body, the Church, on earth as it is in heaven.
-None of us are MLK Jr. experts but perhaps he is making reference to verses found in Philippians, where Paul writes about, among other things, imitating Christ’s humility, breaking with the sinful past, and pressing toward the goal of all things being brought under the rule of Christ (Phil.
-3:21):
+These two fundamental realities of the power of the Gospel make possible the unity of Christ’s Body, the Church, on earth as it is in heaven.
+MLK Jr references Scripture found in Philippians, where Paul writes about, among other things, imitating Christ’s humility, breaking with the sinful past, and pressing toward the goal of all things being brought under the rule of Christ (Philippians 3:21):